 Men’s biological urge to connect with each other is the result of tens of thousands of years of evolution and wouldn’t suddenly disappear due to rapid changes in the fabric of society.
 Men started inventing reasons to come together for a common purpose.
 The emergence of team sports didn’t coincide with the industrial revolution accidentally.
 Teaming up against an opponent via a sports game is merely a representation of the male urge to bond with each other and fight for a common purpose.

-Our biological urge to form friendships is still there but the modern man is no longer able to form friendships between each other, due to the reasons I outlined above.
+Our biological urge to form friendships is still there but the modern man is no longer able to form friendships with each other, due to the reasons I outlined above.
 The modern man attempted to fill this biological void by becoming friends with his wife or girlfriend and the result has been misery for both him and his woman.

 Why Male-Female Relationships Are No Substitutes for Male Camaraderie